acl-401-js-fall-2017/classwork/week03_Express-and-Mongoose/class13_express-middleware/README.md

 #### Functional middlewares

-* Doesn't handle response, just does additional work
+* Okay for middleware not to handle response, just do additional work
 * Sometimes this is what people mean by middleware
 * body-parser, authentication, authorization